|

 - In September 2025, India's leading veterinary vaccine manufacturers, including Hester Biosciences and Indian Immunologicals, have established the Veterinary Vaccine India Manufacturers Association (VVIMA).
 This association aims to foster collaboration with policymakers to address industry needs.
 The veterinary vaccine market in India is currently estimated at ₹2,000 crore (INR 20 billion).

 - In February 2025, Biovet, a firm in the Bharat Biotech group, received approval from the Central Drugs Standard Control Organisation (CDSCO) for Biolumpivaxin.
 This is the world's first DIVA (Differentiating Infected from Vaccinated Animals) marker vaccine for Lumpy Skin Disease (LSD) in cattle and buffaloes.
-Developed in collaboration with the Indian Council of Agricultural Research (ICAR), the vaccine allows for the distinction between infected and vaccinated animals and has a planned production capacity of 500 million doses annually.
+Developed in collaboration with the Indian Council of Agricultural Research (ICAR), the vaccine enables distinction between infected and vaccinated animals and has a planned production capacity of 500 million doses annually.

 - In November 2024, Boehringer Ingelheim launched a next-generation poultry vaccine in India to target Marek's disease.
 Recommended for both in-ovo vaccination of eggs and for day-old chicks, the vaccine offers enhanced safety and efficacy against virulent strains of the disease.